ChingizKartanbaev/Course-Project-Java-MySQL/README.md

 # KFC (Course project java MySQL)

-The system is designed for
+The employee control system for KFC is designed to make life easier for those who work in the KFC fast food chain by performing various tasks.
-processing data about patients, doctors, diagnoses and prescriptions.

 ## Authors